SweetheartSquad/game-off-2016/README.md

  - Use an program card
  - If on the node, draw a file faceup
 - Once a player has used both of their actions, the next player starts their turn.
-- When program cards are used, they are taken out of the game (don't put them back in the program deck).
+- When program cards are used, place them in a separate pile.
+Once every program card has been drawn, re-shuffle this pile and use it as the new program deck.

 ## Game Over ##
 - As soon as the last file is drawn, the game is over.
 Each player reveals their character card, and points are tallied.
 You may not use any remaining abilities.